 Business Economics is the field that has emerged at the intersection between traditional economics and business.
 It involves new understandings of how organizations succeed within their competitive environments and the roles managers play in fostering success.

-This program is an especially appropriate preparation for a career in management or related fields (e.g., law, public policy, or entrepreneurship) or for graduate education in these areas.
+This track is an especially appropriate preparation for a career in management or related fields (e.g., law, public policy, or entrepreneurship) or for graduate education in these areas.
 Through case studies, internships, and interactions with practicing managers, students learn how economic theory and quantitative methods can be used to solve managerial and business problems.

 The Business Economics curriculum introduces students to the problems and possibilities of business decision making in the historical, institutional, and global contexts in which managers work.
 This higher level capability, not just specific skills for different parts of the corporate structure, is what top managers say they value most and what our liberal arts approach can best provide.

 Students learn to apply the tools of finance, accounting, statistics, and technology management to the complexities and ambiguities of real strategic management problems.

 The following is an abbreviated list of Business Economics classes students may choose from:

 |Econ 240 – Business Economics

 Econ 203 – Economic Statistics 11

 Econ 010 – Financial Literacy

 Econ 011 – Business Literacy